 Red icons typically mean actions with snaps that have no audio.

 After sending a message, the status changes to “received” quickly.
 This means that the message is delivered to the receiving party.
-“Opened” indicates that the message has been received and opened by the receiving party.
+“Opened” indicates that the receiving party has received and opened the message.

 A snap has been sent if it’s been delivered.
 If you’ve been blocked, it’ll be marked as failed.
 They may be busy and haven’t opened it, or they may have made a new Snapchat account; if the latter, it will show as delivered if they did so after you sent it.